nhungineer/navietta/replit.md

 Navietta is a travel transit application that helps users find optimal layover recommendations between flights.
 The application uses AI (Anthropic Claude 4.0 Sonnet) to analyze flight details and user preferences to generate personalized transit options with transparent, step-by-step reasoning.
 It follows a 4-screen wizard flow where users input flight information, set preferences, and receive AI-generated recommendations with detailed timelines and trade-off analysis.

-## Recent Changes (January 12, 2025)
+## Recent Changes (January 13, 2025)

-- ✅ Successfully integrated Claude AI with custom Navietta system prompt for detailed travel reasoning
-- ✅ Built complete 4-screen UI flow: Landing → Flight Details → Preferences → AI Results
-- ✅ Implemented robust JSON parsing with fallback to mock data for error handling
+- ✅ Enhanced AI reasoning language to be more natural and conversational (using "you" and "I")
+- ✅ Updated preferences UI with new slider designs, numerical displays, and tile-based transit selection
-- ✅ Added Rome-specific travel knowledge base and airport processing times
+- ✅ Added progressive thinking animation with staged loading states during AI processing
+- ✅ Optimized system prompts by moving location-specific knowledge to conditional user prompts
+- ✅ Implemented scalable location knowledge system (currently supports Rome, extensible for other cities)
-- ✅ Created responsive design with progress bar navigation and timeline visualizations
+- ✅ Improved user experience with animated progress indicators and dynamic status text

 # User Preferences